databrary/design/ridir-16/narrative.md

 We will then strive to develop tools that import and export these coding files in their native formats, or, in the worst case import files that have been exported by the Mangold software into an open, text-based (CSV or XML) format.

 Beyond the project team's desire to serve an important segment of the research community, Databrary staff believe that import/export functionality for Mangold Interact is important for another reason.
-One of the largest (n=344 participants, 1,344 sessions) and most diverse video datasets currently stored and shared on Databrary comes from an NSF-funded longitudinal study led by Catherine Tamis-LeMonda [@Tamis-LeMonda_data].
+One of the largest (*N*=344 participants, 1,344 sessions) and most diverse video datasets currently stored and shared on Databrary comes from an NSF-funded longitudinal study led by Catherine Tamis-LeMonda [@Tamis-LeMonda_data].
-Tamis-LeMonda has Mangold Interact coding files linked to the videos, but has not shared these with Databrary.
+Tamis-LeMonda has Mangold Interact coding files linked to the videos which can be shared with Databrary.
-Successful implementation of Mangold Interact import functionality may make it  possible to store and share these coded spreadsheets with Databrary alongside the already-shared videos, thus augmenting the current value of the data.
+Successful implementation of Mangold Interact import functionality should make it possible to store and share these coded spreadsheets with Databrary alongside the already-shared videos, thus augmenting the current value of the data.
-Unfortunately, some intermediate data that would allow the codes to be easily linked with the videos on Databrary has been lost.
-So, the process of adding Mangold coding data and linking it to shared videos may require significant effort that is beyond the scope of the current proposal.
-In developing support for Mangold files on Databrary, we will evaluate the prospects, and should they show promise, we would seek separate support for re-curating the Tamis-LeMonda data.

 ##### Project 1.6: Import Noldus Observer XT files

-Noldus Observer XT [@noldus_observer_XT] is a commercial software package produced by Noldus Information Technology that is specialized for the collection, coding, and analysis of audio, video, eye tracking and physiological data streams.
+Noldus Observer XT [@noldus_2016] is a commercial software package produced by Noldus Information Technology that is specialized for the collection, coding, and analysis of audio, video, eye tracking and physiological data streams.
 Noldus, like Mangold, develops, sells, and supports complete integrated hardware and software packages for multi-measure behavioral analyses.
 Niek Wilmink, Product Portfolio Manager at Noldus, has agreed to serve on the TAC.
-Noldus Observer XT files are in a proprietary format, but supports exporting codes and short code definitions into a (Microsoft Excel) spreadsheet.
+Noldus Observer XT files are in a proprietary format, but supports exporting codes and short code definitions into a Microsoft Excel spreadsheet.
 Project staff will work with Wilmink and the Noldus team to build support within Databrary for uploading and downloading coding files and templates.
 With support from Noldus, project staff will investigate the feasibility of  importing Noldus files from their native formats and exporting them in native formats.
 In the worst case, Databrary will build functionality to import files that are exported by the Noldus software into an open or easy-to-read format, like the Excel spreadsheet format used by the coding template export function.